 If these locations aren't particularly "esthetic," you can assign nseg a new (larger) value manually (odd multiples of 5 are nice).
-You could do this with a hoc statement like dend nseg=25 just toggle Continuous Create off and on, what you did in hoc code could be overridden.
+You could do this with a Python statement like dend.nseg=25 but this would be a potential cause of confusion, so you should specify nseg through the CellBuilder instead.

 Remember, you are using the CellBuilder with Continuous Create on.
-This means that, if you change the model specification in the CellBuilder, or even
+This means that, if you change the model specification in the CellBuilder, or even just toggle Continuous Create off and on, any changes to cell properties that you made outside of the CellBuilder (e.g. by executing Python calls at the >>> prompt) could be overridden.